Mo7ammedd/color-quiz-application/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](https://github.com/Mo7ammedd/color-quiz-application/blob/main/LICENSE.txt) file for details.

-## Acknowledgments

-- This project was inspired by a desire to create an interactive and educational quiz application.
-- Special thanks to various online resources and tutorials that helped in the development process.